coinbase/coinbase-bitmonet-sdk/README.md

 		setContentView(R.layout.oauth_launcher);

 		// Initialize the Bitmonet SDK
-		Bitmonet.initialize(getApplicationContext(), "YOUR CLIENT ID", "YOUR CLINET SECRET", "YOUR CALLBACK URL");
+		Bitmonet.initialize(getApplicationContext(), "YOUR CLIENT ID", "YOUR CLIENT SECRET", "YOUR CALLBACK URL");

 		// Set the address where you want to receive your Bitcoins Bitmonet.setReceivingAddress("YOUR RECEIVING ADDRESS");